Meet the noble bin chicken

 So the next time one starts hassling you for the last of your fries, remember, it’s not their fault.

-I should warn you, however, that it contains language that the rest of the world may consider offensive!
+It’s pretty funny.
+But I should warn you that it contains language that the rest of the world may consider offensive!